-This article aims to explore the definition of an independent contractor.
-The article will highlight the key distinctions between an employee and an independent contractor and shed light on the benefits and challenges associated with this work arrangement.
+This article explores the definition of an independent contractor.
+It highlights the critical distinctions between an employee and an independent contractor and illuminates the benefits and challenges of this work arrangement.

-Also, we will delve into the advantages of engaging independent contractors, particularly in the context of virtual assistants and remote work, emphasizing their independent and global nature.
+We will also delve into the advantages of engaging independent contractors, particularly in the context of virtual assistants and remote work, emphasizing their independent and global nature.

 What is an independent contractor?